All The Presidents' Daughters Of The 1960s And '70s

 President Gerald Ford’s only daughter amid three sons, Susan Ford joined her father in the White House when she was only 17 years old.
 She finished out her high school education in Washington, DC and she even went to her prom in the White House’s East Room.
 After her mother, Betty Ford was diagnosed with breast cancer, Susan worked to raise awareness about the disease.
 She even helped to have October declared Breast Cancer Awareness Month.

-After all the media scrutiny she was under as a child, it is no wonder that Amy Carter has chosen to live her life away from the media spotlight.
 The youngest child and only daughter of President Jimmy Carter, Amy moved into the White House as a four-year-old.
 Her parents tried to give Amy a normal childhood and the White House journalists reported her sleepovers in the White House tree house.
 An active tomboy, Amy loved to ride her bike and roller skate and climb trees, all of which kept the Secret Service hopping.

 Like it?
 Share with your friends!